webqit/webflo/README.md

 Where your application UI is more than basic, you would benefit from using OOHTML features in HTML and on the DOM!
 (Documents created by Webflo are OOHTML-ready by default.)
 Here, you are able to write reactive UI logic, namespace-based HTML, HTML modules and imports, etc - without the usual framework thinking.

-To write **reactive UI logic**, OOHTML makes it possible to define `<script>` elements right along with your HTML elements - where you get to write all things logic in JavaScript!
+To write **reactive UI logic**, OOHTML makes it possible to define `<script>` elements right along with your HTML elements - where you get to do all things logic in the language for logic - JavaScript!

 ```html
  <!--